ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/installation.md

 title: Installation
 ---

-Ember CLI Deploy is a standard Ember CLI addon, so to install it run
+Ember CLI Deploy is a standard Ember CLI addon, so install it with

 ```
 ember install ember-cli-deploy